inchan/ai-client-configure/README.md

 `ai-client-configure` is a lightweight command line utility that helps teams create, validate, and inspect configuration files for AI chat clients.
 The tool embraces a step-by-step workflow documented in `docs/PROJECT_PLAN.md` so contributors can follow a predictable process when extending the project.
+Stage 6 expands this repository into the AI Client 동기화 서비스 by adding a FastAPI backend, Redis broker, and supporting infrastructure defined in the architecture documents.

 ## Features